AHum-Tech/Helpdesk-L1-Homelabs/Windows Active Directory Labs/Shared Folders and Mapping Drive/README.md

 Run gpupdate /force in the command prompt to enforce Group Policy updates and ensure the policy is applied to all domain-joined devices.

+>**Note**: This method is ideal for mapping a network drive to multiple users simultaneously, ensuring consistent access across the group.

 ### Mapping a Network Drive using CMD

 To map a network drive via the command line, use the `net use` command followed by the desired drive letter and folder path.
 Include the `/persistent:yes` switch to ensure the drive is automatically reconnected each time the user signs in.